kimjoar/nk-sandbox/README.md

 # Extension "points"

+(I need to re-work this.
+I don't think it fits our current Kibana plugins.
+E.g. Security needs to be loaded, but will only be "rendered" in certain cases, e.g. login screen.
+It still needs to run in the background at all times to do it's work, e.g. listening for 401 on ajax requests etc.)

 Initially two types of extensions: Plugins and Applications.
 The primary difference is that plugins are not rendered, while applications are.
 Only _one_ application is rendered at a time.
 Plugins and apps can also depend on other plugins.

 In the future we might have other types of extensions, such as vis extensions.

-(Hm, does this _actually_ fit with our current x-plugins?
-Security needs to be loaded, but will only be "rendered" on the login screen.
-It still needs to run in the background at all times, right?
-How do we handle Security today?)

 # Lifecycle